qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 :menuselection:`GRASS -->`                                         \                     see :ref:`sec_grass`                        :guilabel:`GRASS`
 =================================================================  ====================  ==========================================  ===============================

-When starting QGIS for the first time not all core plugins are loaded.
+When starting |qg| for the first time not all core plugins are loaded.

 Vector
 ......